Win Win (film): Cast

+Reception

+Box office

+Win Win grossed $10.1 million in the United States and Canada, and $1.7 million in other territories, for a worldwide total of $11.8 million.

-Critical reception
+Critical response

-Win Win received positive reviews from critics.
-On Rotten Tomatoes, the film has a rating of 94%, based on 166 reviews with an average rating of 7.8/10.
-The site's consensus states, "Rich, wonderful characters and strong performances populate Win Win, with writer/director Thomas McCarthy continuing to emerge as a great American humanist."
-On Metacritic, the film has a score of 75 out of 100, based on 34 critics, indicating "generally favorable reviews".

-Peter Travers of Rolling Stone gave the film 3.5 stars out of 4, calling the film a "gem, hilarious and heartfelt with a tough core that repels all things sappy", and "just about perfect."
+A. O. Scott of The New York Times felt the film was "funny and warmhearted" and wrote, "Win Win does not leave that cozy realm, but it finds enough to work with there.
+It is in no way challenging or provocative, but it is never dull or obvious.
+It's a good movie about trying to be good."
+Kenneth Turan of the Los Angeles Times called it "McCarthy's most polished and successful film to date, as well as a bit of a risk" and lauded Giamatti's performance, stating that he "has always had a gift for creating intense empathy for sketchy characters, an ability that has never been more essential than it is here."
+Peter Travers of Rolling Stone gave the film 3.5 stars out of 4, describing the film as a "gem, hilarious and heartfelt with a tough core that repels all things sappy" and "just about perfect."
 Roger Ebert of the Chicago Sun-Times gave it 3 out of 4 stars, writing "You have a funny situation, and there's some truth in it and unexpected characters, well-acted, and you may not have a great film but you enjoy watching it."
 Steven Rea of The Philadelphia Inquirer gave it 3 out of 4 stars, writing "[Giamatti] delivers a marvel of a performance—all the more so because we forget that he is performing."
 He concluded "Win Win doesn't quite hit the high notes of grace and revelation that The Station Agent and The Visitor achieved, but McCarthy and his able cast pull off a similar mix of humor and pathos, smiles and angst."
 Ty Burr of The Boston Globe wrote "Win Win is the most radical movie yet from writer-director Tom McCarthy, and it may be one of the more daring movies to be recently released in America."